 Saving One Day at a Time after Netflix’s unfortunate decision to cancel the series isn’t just about keeping a great show on the air — it’s a statement about who matters and what kinds of stories deserve to be told.

-Because that’s exactly what One Day at a Time — a truly great show which deserves a whole six seasons and a movie.
+Original Story: One Day at a Time is a truly great show which deserves a whole six seasons and a movie.

 It features a cast without any weak links, led with well-deserved praise by the iconic Rita Moreno and pushed to new heights of hilarity, sincerity and sob-inducing monologues by the performance of Justina Machado.